little-yellow-bean/vue-bs-modal/README.md

 import App from "./App.vue";
 import Modal from "vue-bs-modal";

-import "bootstrap/dist/css/bootstrap.min.css";
+// you have to import bootstrap css. import "bootstrap/dist/css/bootstrap.min.css";
-// import icon (this is not required, you can use your own icon class) import "bootstrap-icons/font/bootstrap-icons.css";
+// import bootstrap icons (this is not required, you can use your own icon class) import "bootstrap-icons/font/bootstrap-icons.css";

 const app = createApp(App);